Select Page

 Can confidence be built later in life?

 Absolutely.
-Confidence isn’t locked in during childhood or early adulthood—it’s built every time you choose to show up honestly, take responsibility, or stretch yourself a little further than yesterday.
+Confidence isn’t locked in during childhood or early adulthood, but built every time you choose to show up honestly, take responsibility, or stretch yourself a little further than yesterday.
 No matter where you’re starting from, you can grow it from here.

 Related reading: